vmware-archive/cb-event-duplicator/README.md

 Extract events from one Carbon Black server and send them to another server - useful for demo/testing purposes

 This script is in **BETA** testing and requires some manual setup.
-You can run this on a Cb server locally or any other platform that has Python 2.6+ and the following Python packages:
+The prerequisites are already included on a Cb server, so you can install it on a Cb server and run without any setup.
+You can also run it on any other platform that has Python 2.6+ and the following Python packages:

-* paramiko (requires openssl-devel and python-devel)
+* paramiko (optional if you want to use the built-in SSH support)
-* psycopg2 (requires postgresql-devel and python-devel)
+* psycopg2 (already installed on Cb servers; otherwise, requires postgresql-devel and python-devel)

 Command line usage: